Kendr.org

 Keys

-API keys are minted per customer account and used for repeatable backend access without exposing upstream vendor credentials.
+API keys are minted per customer account and used for repeatable backend access without exposing private platform credentials.

-• Customers never need to bring vendor credentials for the routed search surfaces.
+• Customers never need to bring third-party credentials for Kendr-hosted surfaces.

-• The public Kendr contract stays stable even when routed provider configuration changes behind the scenes.
+• The public Kendr contract stays stable as internal implementation choices evolve.

-• Credits are charged after successful provider completion, which keeps failed attempts from consuming wallet balance.
+• Credits are charged after successful request completion, which keeps failed attempts from consuming wallet balance.

 Documentation boundaries

 Keep the docs section opinionated about scope.
 Kendr.org pages should explain the hosted product surface, API contract, auth, features, and billing.
-Desktop & CLI will cover installed-client flows later.
+Desktop & CLI covers installed-client flows and local runtime behavior.
 That separation is what keeps the docs clean.

 Rule of thumb